samyk/samytools/keyboardmaestro/README.md

 Keyboard Maestro macros and helper functions.

-- [eqMac Helpers (samy) Macros.kmmacros](eqMac Helpers (samy\) Macros.kmmacros) - allows enabling or disabling eqMac, thus allowing hotkeys and/or timed enabling/disabling (such as to reduce bass at a specific hour)
+- [eqMac Helpers (samy) Macros.kmmacros]() - allows enabling or disabling eqMac, thus allowing hotkeys and/or timed enabling/disabling (such as to reduce bass at a specific hour)